 Several of Morgan’s works are part of the exhibit "Outliers and American Vanguard" organized by The National Gallery.

-winters, ice from the river was cut into blocks, packed in sawdust, stored in warehouses, and shipped all over the world (as far as India).
+From the 1820s to the end of the century, the Kennebec River was part of a flourishing ice trade.
+In the winters, ice from the river was cut into blocks, packed in sawdust, stored in warehouses, and shipped all over the world (as far as India).
 Because of its purity, ice from the Kennebec was known worldwide as “Kennebec Diamonds.”

 A complex folk art tableau of the Sacred Family; Mary, Joseph and the baby Jesus.
 Made out of crate wood, the carved and painted figures and elobotate platform were carved by an Italian-American in New York.